orchid-initiative/.github/profile/README.md

 ### What kinds of projects do we work on?
-Right now, we are doing projects focused on hospital discharge data, healthcare for people experiencing homelessness, and availability of public restrooms.
+Right now, we are doing projects focused on hospital discharge data, healthcare for people experiencing homelessness, support for publication of medical research on rural health, and internships in biotechnology and gene therapy.

 ## Repositories